mkokor/artificial-intelligence-college-course/README.md

 ## Execution

-Use the command bellow to install module.
+Use the command below to install module.

 ```bash
 pip3 install module-name
 ```

-Use the command bellow to run scripts.
+Use the command below to run scripts.

 ```bash
 python script-name.py